tmtsoftware/csw-client/README.md

 We can also run it via a binary file generated after staging the project
  - Run `sbt universal:stage`
  - Navigate to `/target/universal/stage/bin`
- - Run `./component-client`
+ - Run `./csw-shell`

 ## Usage of Command Service to interact with HCDs, Assemblies and Sequencers

 ### Finding the required component

-Get handle to the command service for a particular HCD/Assembly/Sequencer using following commands within component-client repl
+Get handle to the command service for a particular HCD/Assembly/Sequencer using following commands within csw-shell repl
  - For HCDs
  `val hcdComponent = hcdCommandService("iris.hcd_name")`
  - For Assemblies